Horst Seeger: Leben

-Born in Erkner, Seeger studied musicology at the Humboldt University of Berlin with Walter Vetter, Ernst Hermann Meyer and Hans-Heinz Dräger and worked as a music journalist and critic from 1954.
+Born in Erkner in the Province of Brandenburg, Seeger studied musicology at the Humboldt University of Berlin with Walter Vetter, Ernst Hermann Meyer and Hans-Heinz Dräger and worked as a music journalist and critic from 1954.
 From 1959 to 1960 he was editor-in-chief of the journal Musik und Gesellschaft.
 From 1960-1973 he was chief dramaturge at the Komische Oper Berlin.
 In 1973 he took over the direction of the Staatsoper Dresden in the building of the Schauspielhaus and since 1979 also the direction of the Staatstheater Dresden.
 Seeger brought directors like Harry Kupfer and Ruth Berghaus and conductors like Herbert Blomstedt to Dresden.
 He rendered great services to the reconstruction of the Semperoper.

 Seeger died in Dresden at age 72.